dphm/asteroids/README.md

 * The ship reappears in the center of the screen when a life is lost.
 * Levels are completed when all enemies are destroyed.
 * Asteroids, aliens, and ships wrap around the screen.
+* Bullets do not wrap around the screen.
 * Large asteroids break up into three medium asteroids.
 * Medium asteroids break up into three small asteroids.
 * Smaller asteroids move more quickly.